 Director James Cameron contacted Orson Scott Card before filming began with the possibility of producing a book based on the film.
 Card initially told his agent that he doesn't do "novelizations", but when she told him that the director was James Cameron, he agreed to consider it.
 The script arrived, and Card signed on after receiving assurances from Cameron that he would be free to develop his "novel" the way he wanted to.
 After a meeting with Cameron, Card immediately wrote the first three chapters, which dealt with events concerning Bud and Lindsay Brigman that occurred before the events in the film.
 Cameron gave these chapters to Ed Harris and Mary Elizabeth Mastrantonio, who used it to develop their characters.

 The masks were specially designed to show the actors' faces, and had microphones fitted so that dialogue spoken at the time by the actors could be used in the film.
-The noises made by the regulators in the helmets were erased during sound post-production.
+Because they were designed to cleanly capture dialogue underwater, noises created by the diving equipment were either isolated or filtered out.
+Cameron felt the (superior) quality of the sound seemed artificial, and the noises made by the regulators in the helmets were added during sound post-production.

 The tank was filled to a depth of 40 feet, but there was still too much light from the surface, so a giant tarpaulin and billions of tiny black plastic beads were floated on the surface to block the light.
 During a violent storm the tarpaulin was destroyed, thus shifting production to night time.